-In the Self Evaluation Report it is stated that UBT College advertises vacancies for staff in the website but link is on the page with Academic staff.
+In the Self Evaluation Report stated that UBT College advertises vacancies for staff in the website but link is on the page with Academic staff.
 It is not clear is this a mistake or there are no vacancies in this moment.

-During conversation with different groups with academics involved in, the expert team is convinced that employees are fully familiar with conditions of employment, their obligations, rights and options for career development.
+During conversation with different groups with academics involved in, expert team convinced that employees are fully familiar with conditions of employment, their obligations, rights and options for carrier development.

 The University uses public calls for employment and announces job vacancies through public calls published on the university website and various employment portals.
-Procedures are fully in accordance with national legislative and sufficiently transparent.
+Procedures are fully in accordance with national legislative.